 Questions you can ask the person

-For more tips on talking to someone about suicide, see How can I talk to them about it?
+For more tips on talking to someone about suicide, see How can I talk to somebody about suicide?

 Know where to go for support